COVID-19 Alternative Housing Program

-The City’s response to COVID-19 includes establishing the COVID-19 Alternative Housing Program to provide emergency, temporary housing and shelter options for the City's most vulnerable populations, a vast majority of which are for people experiencing homelessness.
-The City is using private hotel rooms, as well as a variety of other types of facilities, to establish these safe spaces for residents to isolate, quarantine, or shelter in place.
+The City’s response to COVID-19 includes establishing the COVID-19 Alternative Housing program to provide emergency, temporary housing and shelter options for the City's most vulnerable populations, a vast majority of which are for people experiencing homelessness.
+The City is using private hotel rooms, city-managed tent sites in adherence with the San Francisco Department of Public Health (DPH) COVID-19 compliance guidelines, and a variety of other types of facilities to establish these safe spaces for residents to isolate, quarantine, or shelter in place.

 The City has several priority populations for COVID-19 Alternative Housing: